PrincessRTFM/ffxiv-extended/plugin-recs.md

 Nice and simple, this just shows you what your immediate and average FPS is.
 It can even show your minimum FPS within the same tracking period for your average, if you want.
 You can style it (font size, background opacity, text colour...) and place it wherever you want on your screen.
 You can even use chat commands (`/pfps` with either `show`, `hide`, or `toggle`) to control its visibility, so you can macro them and assign them to a hotbar with a key control.

+### Gatherbuddy

+A gatherer's best friend indeed, this one will let you search timed MIN/BTN nodes (including filtering to one or the other _and_ by expansion pack!), find out what bait, location, time, weather, and skill you want for fish, set in-game alarms (managed by the plugin) for timed nodes going up, and even provide a weather forecast for the next half-dozen weather changes in the game - for _every_ zone.

+On top of that, the `/gather` command takes a partial item name, finds the best match, and tells you about it - along with, optionally, applying the relevant gearset, starting a teleport to the nearest aetheryte, and opening your map, complete with a pinned location.
+There's also `/gathermin` and `/gatherbtn` for items that can be gathered by either, to force only looking at one type of node.

+And finally, if you've got GP to burn, there's `/gathergroup` for things like "find whatever node is currently up that'll give me white scrips", including again the ability to limit it to only MIN or BTN nodes.

+### Glamaholic

+No, sorry, you can't save more than fifteen glamour plates in the game.
+That's on SE, plugins can't help.
+What plugins _can_ do, and what this particular plugin _does_, is save your glamour plates (and let you create them more easily) so that you can effectively backup, create, edit, and then restore/load plates into the _actual_ glamour plate set.

+This plugin lets you create a glamour plate with a much nicer editor, including even a feature to look for gear that shares the same model (in case you have something you want but that's hard to get).
+You can name and even tag your plugin-saved plates to search through them later, because there's _no_ limit - and you can even create a plate directly from an examine window, to copy someone's look, if you want.

+You can instantly try on the entire plate at once in the fitting room, just like the [_Item Search_](#item-search) plugin used to do, but you can also "apply" the plate when you have the in-game plate editor open, which will replace it with the items from the plugin's list.
+Finally, you can _share_ plates too, by copying a chunk of JSON describing the items in it, which someone else can then import to make a Glamaholic plate that's a copy of yours.

 ### Globetrotter

 A treasure hunter's _best_ friend - when you decipher a map or use the `/tmap` command with one in your inventory, Globetrotter will open your game map and place a flag where the treasure is located.
 Just like that.
 No more searching and squinting, no more wondering if the map matches that site or you're just seeing things, no more trying to recognise tiny fragments of maps...
 Globetrotter will tell you _exactly_ where to go.